lbodlev888/govpn/README.md

 - **Post-quantum only, no hybrid.** Authentication and confidentiality rest entirely on ML-KEM-768.
 There is no classical (X25519/RSA) layer, so there is no fallback if a flaw is found in ML-KEM.
 This is a deliberate design choice, not an oversight.
-- **No replay protection.** Data packets carry a random nonce but no sequence number or replay window; a captured ciphertext can be re-injected until the session key rotates.
-- **No per-packet authentication of source beyond the session key.** Once a peer's UDP source address is bound during the handshake, data packets are trusted by address + AEAD.
+- **No forward secrecy.** Both shared secrets come from encapsulating to *static* keys, so the per-handshake randomness lives inside the recorded ciphertexts.
+An attacker who records traffic and later obtains **both** the server's and a peer's private keys can recover that peer's past session keys.
+WireGuard-style ephemeral key exchange would fix this; ownvpn does not have it.
+- **Replay protection is a single high-water mark, not a sliding window.** Replays are rejected (see [Replay protection & nonces](#replay-protection--nonces)), but genuinely out-of-order packets are dropped rather than accepted within a window.
+- **No inner-source-IP filtering.** The server routes on the decrypted packet's *destination* and does not verify that its *source* matches the sending peer's assigned virtual IP, so an authenticated peer can spoof another peer's virtual IP.
+There is no WireGuard-style cryptokey-routing check.
+- **Handshake commits state before key confirmation.** A well-formed `ClientHello` for a known peer name replaces that peer's session mapping before the initiator proves it can derive the keys, so an attacker who knows a valid peer *name* can knock a peer off the routing table until its next re-handshake (a DoS, not a compromise).
-- **Metadata.** Packet sizes and timing are not padded (beyond the 3 keepalive bytes);
+- **Metadata.** Packet sizes and timing are not padded (beyond the 3 keepalive bytes), and fixed message types / 1088-byte handshakes are trivially fingerprintable by DPI.
-  traffic analysis is possible.
 - **Keys are plaintext** in the config structs/JSON — protect them at rest (file perms, secrets manager) yourself; ownvpn does not encrypt them.
 - **Single server instance per process** (package-level state) — run multiple hubs in